Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ![](/assets/img_6625-2.jpg)

-Disclaimer: This is all my work based on the research from online resources and knowledge I gathered from online course :)
+Disclaimer: This is all my work based on the research from online resources and knowledge I gathered from the Horticulture course and my experince in the last couple of months.